-In some cases, you may need further access of the rear engine (beyond removing the Engine Top Access Covers, as previously described.)
-A secondary Engine Top Access Cover is located beneath the lavatory cabinet.
+In some cases, you may need further access of the rear engine (beyond removing the Forward Engine Access Cover, as previously described.)
+A Rearward Engine Access Cover is located beneath the lavatory cabinet.

-Remove white access panels below lavatory cabinet and set aside.
+Remove screws that attach the white access panels below lavatory cabinet.
+Remove panels and set aside.